Working out may lead to bad breath

-Before hitting the gym, use all-natural mouthwash to get rid of any bacteria that may be in the mouth.
+Before hitting the gym, use an oxygenating mouthwash to get rid of any bacteria that may be in the mouth.
 Stay away from any mouthwash that has alcohol in it, because it may be causing more harm than good.
-Since alcohol causes the mouth to dry up, an all-natural solution won’t cause this problem.
+Since alcohol causes the mouth to dry up, an SLS-free solution won’t cause this problem.
 Also, make sure you are well-hydrated and equipped with a bottle of water when you’re at the gym.
 Not only is it important to slurp up water while working out because your body is constantly sweating, this will keep the mouth hydrated as well, and therefore prevent smelly breath.

 Make sure to brush your teeth twice a day, and scrape your tongue to get rid of bacteria.
 Keeping the mouth fresh and clean can be best achieved by using an electric toothbrush.

 "First, because many electric toothbrushes have timers on them and the majority of people do not brush their teeth for the right length of time,” dentist Tina Frangella told WebMD.
 “And secondly, because electric toothbrushes distribute a uniform motion, which I find helps remove plaque more efficiently than when my patients use manual toothbrushes."